Please review our COVID-19 FAQs that will help you prepare for your visit to our Conservation Areas during the pandemic.

 Note: Fees are inclusive of all applicable taxes.

 Beavermead Campground offers 18 un-serviced campsites, and 77 serviced campsites with 30 amp hydro and 50 amp hydro services, plus water hookup.
 Each campsite has a fire pit and picnic table.
 The Comfort Station offers accessible showers and washrooms and there is a sanitary dump station for campers’ use.

 Beavermead also has 4 fully accessible campsites that feature barrier-free picnic tales, a paved surface pad, and close proximity to accessible washroom and shower facilities.

-Please note that bathrooms are now open.
-Showers and laundry facilities are not yet available but we are working to bring our cleaning procedures in line with Provincial health regulations and hope to have them available soon.
+Please note that bathrooms are open with showers available.
+Laundry facilities are not yet available but we hope to have them operational soon.

 Group camping is not available during the COVID-19 pandemic.

 At Beavermead Campground we have 10 seasonal campsites sites available.
 Note: All Seasonal Campsites for the 2021 camping season are booked.

 Seasonal campsite bookings are accepted starting on January 1st of each calendar year.
 Seasonal campsites must be booked by phone.
 Call us at 705-745-5791.

 Please refer to our Camping Reservation Terms & Conditions for details about all camping opportunities (on right under ‘Downloads’).

 Canoeing and Kayaking